|home | exhibitions | interviews | features | profiles | webprojects | archive|

 Blue Tiger: Mary Butts in Cornwall

-As well as being a highly regarded modernist writer, Mary Butts was a spiritual ‘seeker’ whose life intersected with many others linked to Cornwall.
-She was friendly with numerous artists, and had her portrait painted by Nina Hamnett (in 1917), Roger Fry (in 1918 - she became besotted with him but he did not reciprocate), Cedric Morris (in 1924), and Jean Cocteau (in 1926 - picture right).
+As well as being a highly regarded modernist author, Mary Butts was a spiritual ‘seeker’ whose life intersected with many others linked to Cornwall.
+She was friendly with numerous artists, and had her portrait painted by Nina Hamnett (in 1917), Roger Fry (in 1918), Cedric Morris (in 1924), and Jean Cocteau (in 1926 - picture right).
 She also knew composer Philip Heseltine (aka Peter Warlock), and claimed that, in 1919, ‘he induced me into the study of magic’.

-This interest was encouraged by the ill-fated Cecil Maitland, with whom she had an affair dating from the following year.
+This interest was encouraged by the ill-fated Cecil Maitland, with whom she had an affair.
 Maitland also, it seems, introduced her to opium-smoking.
 In Paris, in 1921, Butts and Maitland became acquainted with Alistair Crowley via Nina Hamnett.
 They met on several occasions, with Crowley encouraging Butts’ experiments in astral journeying.
 Then on 11th March Butts was inducted into the A∴A∴ noting, simply: Aleister Crowley.
 1st degree of initiation.

 In late June 1921 Butts and Maitland went to Cefalù, Sicily, staying with Crowley in his infamous Abbey of Thelema.
 As well as participating in extravagant ceremonies, like the ritual sacrifice of a black cockerel, Butts practiced yoga, meditated, worked on her first novel ‘Ashe of Rings’ and critiqued Crowley’s draft of ‘Magick in Theory and Practice’ .
 At the Abbey various drugs - hashish, cocaine and opium - were in plentiful supply, and Butts returned to England in September more enlightened but more severely drug dependent.